goldilock-zone/ShrobObsidian/Serres/Branches - Michel Serres.md

 - I haunt the knowledge like a house that is mine
 - In speculative fiction, a thaumaturgic mutation could be the result of a magical event, an enchantment, or exposure to a mystical substance or energy.
 - Externalization of the idea is almost like childbirth
--  Body becomes externalized as a new object through this kind of exo-Darwinism: the subjective produces something of the objective and of the collective
+-  Body becomes externalized as a new object through this kind of exo-Darwinism: the subjective produces something of the objective and of the collective. [[Philosophical Collective Animal]]

 - Escient - me knowing that
 - This cognitive change of death into life – announcement, birth, deliverance from death … – is called Annunciation, Nativity, Resurrection